9/11

-There is no expedition to which a man will not go
+There is no expedition to which a man

 to avoid the real labor of thinking.